This is part of a series of articles on games in Brussels – click here for the introduction and links to all the other articles.

 In the end, the owner was right: we really should have skipped this room.
 Beginners will have a good time with a pretty room and some simple puzzles that are more challenging if you’ve never played before, but enthusiasts should go elsewhere.

 That’s all on Quarantine – want to read more about Brussels games?
-Click here to head back to the main Edinburgh page.
+Click here to head back to the main Brussels page.